josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/👻_Ghosts_Of_Accountability/🗻_The_Manifestation_Molehill/🗻_the_manifestation_molehill_core_model.md

 ---

 ## 🌦️ Confidence Weather

-Confidence weather is the atmosphere created when markets, media, donors, platforms, voters, courts, and algorithms all begin reading each other for signs of inevitability or collapse.
+Confidence weather is the atmosphere created when several systems begin reading each other at once.

-It is not one signal.

-It is a field of signals.

 A donor shifts.